 Depending on the depth, location and type of cut, a doctor can wash it further, and provide a local anesthetic to numb the cut to eliminate pain when stitches or sutures are placed.
 The wound may then need to be wrapped to keep it clean.

+Some cuts may not require stitches and instead be closed by a medical glue that closes the skin together.
+A doctor can determine which cuts should be closed with medical glue.
 Most cuts on the head (scalp, not the face) are usually treated with staples after a local anesthetic is placed.

 Whether you get stitches, medical glue or staples, you should expect some amount of scarring.
 Once skin is cut, it loses its strength and elasticity.
 The body tries to heal this loss of tissue by forming new connective tissue, which in essence is a scar.
 So scar formation is the body’s normal way to heal cuts even if you have stitches.

+Keep sutures dry for the first 24 hours.
+You may need to apply an antibiotic ointment as well.
+Your doctor will inform you when you should return for the stitches or have staples removed.
 Even properly treated cuts have the slight chance of infection.
 Return to your doctor if see signs of redness, swelling, pain, pus, fevers or red streaking.